Bottom (TV series)

 Bottom is a British sitcom created by Rik Mayall and Adrian Edmondson that ran for three series on BBC2 from 1991 to 1995.
 It focuses on Richard "Richie" Richard (Mayall) and Edward Elizabeth "Eddie" Hitler (Edmondson), two unemployed, crude, and perverted flatmates living in Hammersmith, London, who aspire to better themselves.
 Bottom became known for its chaotic, nihilistic humour and violent slapstick comedy.
 In 2004, Bottom was ranked 45th in a BBC poll for Britain's Best Sitcom.

-Mayall and Edmondson had worked together since the mid-1970s, and developed Bottom as an extension of their own relationship and their on-screen characters in The Young Ones and Filthy Rich & Catflap, their earlier BBC sitcom.
-In addition to the series the pair completed five stage show tours between 1993 and 2003, and adapted the sitcom into a feature-length film, Guest House Paradiso, released in 1999.
-A spin-off series featuring various Bottom characters titled Hooligan's Island was cancelled in 2013.
+Mayall and Edmondson had worked together since the mid-1970s, and developed Bottom as an extension of their own relationship and their on-screen characters in The Young Ones and Filthy Rich & Catflap, their earlier BBC sitcoms.
+In addition to the series, the pair completed five stage show tours between 1993 and 2003, and adapted the sitcom into a feature-length film, Guest House Paradiso, released in 1999.
+A proposed spin-off series featuring various Bottom characters, Hooligan's Island, was cancelled in 2013 before production.
 Mayall's death in the following year ended plans for a revival.